xcjackpan/Chroma/Readme.txt

-Chroma -- Color-recognition Android game
+Color-recognition Android game
+Available on the Google Play Store at: goo.gl/a7Pou3